andreaskring/bootstrap-keycloak-fastapi-postgres/README.md

 authentication via the
 [openid-connect](https://auth0.com/docs/authenticate/protocols/openid-connect-protocol)
 (OIDC) protocol.
-In practice, this means that you will need an OIDC token from Keycloak that must be passed along in an `Authentication` header when calling the backend.
+In practice, this means that you will need an OIDC token from Keycloak that must be passed along in an `Authorization` header when calling the backend.
 An OIDC token can be obtained from Keycloak as follows (for the user `bruce` created in the realm named `app` by the Terraform code in the `keycloak-init` container):